orientechnologies/orientdb-docs/Rexster.md

 # Rexster

-[Rexster](https://github.com/tinkerpop/rexster/wiki/) provides a RESTful shell to any Blueprints-complaint graph database.
+[Rexster](https://github.com/tinkerpop/rexster/wiki/) provides a RESTful shell to any Blueprints-compliant graph database.
 This HTTP web service provides: a set of standard low-level GET, POST, and DELETE methods, a flexible extension model which allows plug-in like development for external services (such as ad-hoc graph queries through Gremlin), and a browser-based interface called The Dog House.

 A graph database hosted in the OrientDB can be configured in Rexster and then accessed using the standard RESTful interface powered by the Rexster web server.